-I’VE ALWAYS BEEN A METICULOUS record keeper.
+I HAVE ALWAYS BEEN a meticulous record keeper.
 As a child, my 4-H record book often won top honors at the county fair.
 As an adult, my career as a laboratory manager requires me to keep detailed records about budgets, lab prep and equipment maintenance.
 All that recordkeeping has bled over into my personal life as well.
 I have drawers full of neatly-labeled file folders filled with receipts, tax returns and other personal documents.

 It’s probably no surprise, then, that when I was involved in a serious car accident almost five year ago, I took a lot of notes.
 I’d been going 60 miles per hour on Interstate 5 when the car in front of me lost control.
 I was able to navigate my little Honda Fit over one lane, but it wasn’t enough.
 The other car slammed into me and pushed me across two more lanes of traffic before my car finally came to rest.
 Even though the entire incident probably lasted just three or four seconds, the details will forever be etched into my memory.